 - Total Recall VR displays the current system date and time at the top of the Logging Screen.
 This is the time and date that the system uses to time stamp recordings. - The screen lock indicator also appears on the top of the screen.
-It appears as one of following icons: - rightarrow: indicating that a user session is in progress and the system is accepting input and commands from the control keypad. - The table of recordings in progress takes the majority of the space on the screen.
+It appears as one of following icons: - ■: indicating that a user session is in progress and the system is accepting input and commands from the control keypad. - o ⊟: indicating that the screen and keypad are locked and the system is NOT accepting input and commands from the control keypad. - The table of recordings in progress takes the majority of the space on the screen.
 This table can contains as many as 120 rows.
 However, due to limits in screen space, not all rows are shown.
 Use the [▲] and [▼] keys to scroll through the table.
-The columns of the table are: - Date: the date when the recording started. - Time: the time when the recording started.
+The columns of the table are: - o Date: the date when the recording started. - Time: the time when the recording started.
 Total Recall VR uses time stamps with millisecond resolution; however, the time values in this column do not show the millisecond part. - Length: the current duration of the recorded content.
 Similar to Time values, Total Recall VR uses millisecond resolution to track duration;

-however, the duration values in this column do not show the millisecond part.

-- From: a Total Recall VR Extension if available, or a Total Recall VR Mapped Number if not, that identifies the source of the audio that is being recorded. - To: a Total Recall VR Extension if available, or a Total Recall VR Mapped Number if not, that identifies the destination of the audio that is being recorded. - Ch.: the identifier of the Total Recall VR recording channel that is used for recording.
+- however, the duration values in this column do not show the millisecond part. - From: a Total Recall VR Extension if available, or a Total Recall VR Mapped Number if not, that identifies the source of the audio that is being recorded. - To: a Total Recall VR Extension if available, or a Total Recall VR Mapped Number if not, that identifies the destination of the audio that is being recorded. - Ch.: the identifier of the Total Recall VR recording channel that is used for recording.
 The channel identifier can have one of the following characters as a prefix: - ?: indicates that the recording could not be classified. - <: indicates that the recording has been classified as 'incoming'.
 For example, if the recording is of a telephone call, then the call is an incoming call. - >: indicates that the recording has been classified as 'outgoing'.
-For example, recording of an outgoing telephone call. - ^: indicates that the recording has been classified as 'internal'.
-For example, if the recording is of a telephone call, then the call is an internal call. - The last column shows a combination of the following indicators: - C: indicates that recording is in progress. - M: indicates that real-time live monitoring is in progress. - : indicates that the recording has been tagged. - The recordings indicator appears at the bottom left hand corner of the screen.
-It shows 3 numbers which are separated by a '/': - The first number is the number of the current row in the table of active recordings when navigating through the table with the $[\blacktriangle]$ and $[\lor]$ keys. - The second number is the total number of recordings in progress. - The third and last number is the total number of completed recordings that exist on the system. - The disk space occupancy indicator appears on the bottom right hand corner of the screen.
+For example, if the recording is of an RTP stream, then the stream is a stream that is generated by an RTP source. - ^: indicates that the recording has been classified as 'internal'.

+For example, if the recording is of a telephone call, then the call is an internal call. - o The last column shows a combination of the following indicators: - C: indicates that recording is in progress. - M: indicates that real-time live monitoring is in progress. - L: indicates that the recording has been locked. - E: indicates that recording of an emergency call or communication is in progress. - B: indicates that recording of a broadcast call or communication is in progress. - G: indicates that the recording is of a group call or communication. - \: indicates that the recording has been tagged. - The recordings indicator appears at the bottom left hand corner of the screen.
+It shows 3 numbers which are separated by a '/': - The first number is the number of the current row in the table of active recordings when navigating through the table with the $[\blacktriangle]$ and $[\blacktriangledown]$ keys. - The second number is the total number of recordings in progress. - The third and last number is the total number of completed recordings that exist on the system.

+• The disk space occupancy indicator appears on the bottom right hand corner of the screen.
 It shows the actual used disk space as precent of total available disk space.